The best options for sending money from Canada to Japan

 How to send money to Japan

-Sending money from Australia to Japan will be relatively easy once you learn the steps.
-If you have set up a bank account for these transactions you can typically do the transfer online.
-For money transfer service providers be prepared with the following information:
+Sending money from Canada to Japan will be relatively easy once you learn the steps.
+If you plan on sending the money via your bank and you already have a bank account, you can typically do the transfer online.
+For money transfer service providers, be prepared with the following information:

 - Recipient name.
-With cash transfers it is important that the name you send the money to matches perfectly with the recipient’s identification.
-Double check that the agent made no errors before leaving the location.
+With cash transfers, it is important that the name you send the money to matches perfectly with the recipient’s identification.
+Double check that the agent has correctly input the name with no errors before leaving the branch location.

 - Amount sent.
 The agent at the pickup location is going to ask a number of questions to make sure that the money is being given to the individual it was intended for.
-Make sure that you let your family member know the exact amount.
+Make sure that you let your family member know the exact amount of money that you sent.

 - Your name.
-The recipient should also know your name and contact information.
+Your recipient should also know your full name and contact information.

-You will be given documentation once the transaction is complete.
+You will be given documentation once the transaction has been sent.
 Provide your recipient with the correct information and keep those papers in case there is a problem with picking up the money.